circa10a/k8s-label-rules-webhook/README.md

 Here's an [example deployment](examples/tls.yaml) which supplies a cert, key and enables TLS in the application.

+> Note: The TLS example only works in the `default` namespace.
+The subject alt name in the certificate is label-rules-webhook-service.default.svc
 > Note: The default https port is `8443`

 #### Deploy admission webhook